nnyase/nnyase/README.md

 ### &nbsp;About Me :

-I am a junior data scientist/ Machine Learning Engineer.
+I am a researcher scientist at IBM and MSc student at UCT.

 - 🔭 A junior artificial intelligence engineer/data scientist who takes pride in extracting data and using that to build statistical and predictive models that translate data points to derive insight and solve problems.
 - 🌱 BSc in Cognitive Science and Artificial Intelligence at Tilburg University with a minor in Data Science at Eindhoven University of Technology.